Daeer-Projects/Converter.Temperature/README.md

 I have the code working mostly, but I am going through unit tests to check the code *does actually* work!

-1. Add unit tests to prove the code base.
+1. Add unit tests to prove the code base - done.
-2. Add tests for extremes (edge cases).
+2. Add tests for extremes (edge cases) - in progress.
-3. Add extra error checking for the extremes (edge cases).
+3. Add extra error checking for the extremes (edge cases) - in progress.
-4. Set up the AppVeyor build.
-5. Add to NuGet - it will then be ready for consumption in other apps.
+4. Add to NuGet - it will then be ready for consumption in other apps.